Real photo postcard titled 'Clough Church Interior'.

 St. Peter and St. Paul’s Church, Gosberton

-The North Aisle contains five windows, as shown from west to east on the illustration above.
+The South Aisle contains four windows, as shown from east to west on the illustration above.
 They are numbered for reference.